How do geological structure and rock type influence coastal landforms?

 Structure

-Geological structure includes the way that layers of rocks are folded or tilted.
+Geological structure refers to the arrangement of layers of rocks, which may be folded or tilted.
 This can be an important factor in the shape of cliffs.
 Faults are cracks in rocks.
 Enormous tectonic pressures can cause rocks to ‘snap’ rather than fold (bend), and movement (or displacement) happens on either side of the fault.
-Faults form lines of weakness in rocks and are easily carved out by the sea forming landforms such as caves and arches.
+Faults form lines of weakness in rocks and are easily carved out by the sea, forming landforms such as caves and arches.